Question: Who is eligible to earn an IAAO professional designation?

-Question: I am considering becoming a candidate in the Professional Designation Program.
-I feel I have the knowledge and skills to challenge an examination for an IAAO course.
+Question: I believe I have the knowledge to challenge an examination to gain credit for an IAAO course.
+Can I do so?
 Would it be advantageous to become a candidate prior to challenging the examination?

-Question: I have not yet met the experience requirement for a designation.
+Question: I have not yet met the experience qualification for a designation.
 May I become a candidate?

 Answer: Yes, you may become a candidate.
-However, the experience requirement must be met by the time you sit for the master examination.
+However, the experience qualification must be demonstrated by the time you apply to sit for the master examination.

 Question: How do I submit my experience for candidacy?

 Answer: Complete the required IAAO Candidate Experience Record form